Tropomyosin: Autoimmunity

 and the inflammatory disorder Behcet's syndrome.
 In both instances, it is unclear as to whether these antibodies play a direct role in the pathogenesis of these human conditions or reflect the high antigenicity of tropomyosins released from compromised cells.

 Muscle diseases

 Nemaline myopathy is a muscle disease that is characterised by the presence of electron-dense rod bodies in skeletal muscle fibers.
 These electron-dense rod bodies are composed mainly of α-actinin and actin.
 The disorder is often clinically categorized into several groups, including mild (typical), intermediate, severe, and adult-onset; however, these distinctions are somewhat ambiguous, as the categories frequently overlap.
 Causative mutations have been detected in skeletal α-actinin, tropomyosin, nebulin, and troponin.
 Within humans, mutations in both the γ-Tropomyosin and β-Tropomyosin genes have been identified.
 No mutations in the α-Tropomyosin gene have been identified in this condition for humans.

 Allergies

-Tropomyosin is the primary protein responsible for shellfish allergies, including crustaceans and molluscs.
+Tropomyosin is the primary protein responsible for shellfish allergies, including those to crustaceans and molluscs.

 Tropomyosin also causes some cases of cockroach allergy.

+Recent research has highlighted the importance of tropomyosin as a major cross-reactive allergen in both crustaceans (such as shrimp) and arthropods like house dust mite (Der p 10) and edible insects.
+Tropomyosin from edible insects, including the yellow mealworm (*Tenebrio molitor*), can act as a significant allergen, triggering immunoglobulin E (IgE)-mediated reactions even upon first ingestion due to prior environmental sensitization to homologous proteins.
+Individuals previously allergic to crustacean or house dust mite tropomyosin may experience symptoms after consuming products containing insect tropomyosin, via IgE cross-reactivity mechanisms.